YouTube video

 Treating Emetophobia – Tips To Overcome The Fear Of Throwing Up

 • Don’t under or over expose yourself.
-Avoidance gives fear more power over you, but overwhelming yourself with too much exposure won’t help either.
+Avoidance gives fear more power over you, but overwhelming yourself with too much exposure too soon may exacerbate the phobia.

 • Find an exposure balance in getting acquainted with your emetophobia by educating yourself about it first.